 Is it even possible to watch football games without party food?
 I think not.
 Whether you’re on the road tailgating at the game, or sitting at home in front of the big screen, you need game-watching food.

 Grab a plate of these smoked sausage appetizers and never miss a play.
-Here are some more recipes that are perfect compliments.
+Here are some more recipes that are perfect compliments and game day snacks.

 - You should add this football party snack board to all your watch parties.